Overview

 - developing ways to explicitly communicate the standards to students and staff

-- being a proficient user of standards based assessment and grading (Sadler, 2005).
+- being a proficient user of standards-based assessment and grading.

 Strategies

-It's usually the course or class teacher who interprets and assesses students' learning performances.
-Teachers can, however, bring a number of alternative contributors to the process of assessing.
-For example, they might involve:
+While the course or class teacher is usually the one who interprets and assesses students' learning performances, other people can also contribute to the process of assessing:

 - external examiners